Skip to content

 Email ruth.wilson@nma.gov.au

-Rohan Haslam was appointed Assistant Director (Acting), Corporate Operations and Services in December 2023; prior to that he was appointed Chief Finance Officer in August 2021.
+Rohan Haslam was appointed acting Deputy Director, Corporate and Chief Operating Officer in February 2025, after acting as Assistant Director, Corporate Operations and Services from December 2023.
+Rohan joined the Museum as Chief Finance Officer in August 2021.

 Rohan has over 20 years’ experience across finance, governance and corporate management roles, having held leadership positions in cultural institutions including the Australian National Maritime Museum, the Canberra Museum and Gallery, and the Canberra Theatre Centre.
-He has also served on the board of the PACT Centre for Emerging Artists and been a consultant with EY prior to joining the Museum.
+He has also served on the board of the PACT Centre for Emerging Artists and worked as a consultant prior to joining the Museum.

 Email rohan.haslam@nma.gov.au